anugrahk21/Project-Cerberus/README.md

 2.  **Data Privacy** is enforced before data leaves the perimeter.
 3.  **Operational Costs** are reduced by blocking malicious traffic early.
 This transforms AI security from a blocker into an enabler for business innovation."
+<p align="right">(<a href="#table-of-contents">BACK TO MAIN MENU</a>)</p>

+---
+**Q: "Doesn't adding 3 judges increase latency?
+How do you justify that?"**

+*A:* "Yes, it does add latency (approx. 300-500ms), but this is a deliberate **Security vs. Latency Trade-off**.
+In high-stakes environments (finance, healthcare), the cost of a data leak or reputation damage far outweighs a sub-second delay.
+I mitigated this by:
+1.  **Parallel Execution**: Using `asyncio.gather` to run all judges simultaneously, so the latency is determined by the slowest judge, not the sum of all three.
+2.  **Lightweight Models**: Using Gemini Flash (faster/cheaper) for the judges while reserving the Pro model for the main response.
+3.  **Fail-Fast Logic**: If the Literal judge (fastest) detects a known signature, we could theoretically block immediately (though I currently wait for consensus to reduce false positives)."

+---
+**Q: "Why not just write a better System Prompt saying 'Do not answer malicious questions'?"**

+*A:* "That is the **'Wrapper Defense' fallacy**.
+Research shows that LLMs are inherently susceptible to 'jailbreaks' because they are trained to follow user instructions.
+If the user says 'Ignore your previous instructions', the model is conflicted.
+By moving security **outside** the model context into an independent 'Council of Judges', we create an **Air-Gapped Security Layer**.
+The judges don't see the conversation history or the user's persuasion attempts; they only see the isolated prompt and classify it objectively.
+This **Separation of Concerns** is a fundamental software engineering principle applied to AI safety."

+---
+**Q: "How do you test a non-deterministic system like this?"**

+*A:* "Testing AI is challenging because the output changes.
+I use a **Golden Dataset approach**:
+1.  **Deterministic Unit Tests**: I mock the API responses to test the *logic* (e.g., 'If Judge 1 says UNSAFE, does the risk score update?').
+2.  **Behavioral Testing**: I have a library of known 'Safe' and 'Unsafe' prompts.
+I run these against the live system and measure the **Pass/Fail Rate** rather than exact string matching.
+3.  **Canary Verification**: I explicitly test that the canary token triggers a block, which is a deterministic assertion we can rely on."

 **Features:**
 1. **Multi-User Sessions**: Replace in-memory storage with Redis for distributed rate limiting